xpepermint/typeablejs/README.md

 $ npm install --save typeable
 ```

-The packet is targeting `es6`.
+This package is targeting `es6`.
 If you plan to use this package in a browser, you need to transpile it with [Babel](https://babeljs.io).
-The `.bablerc` configuration example below transpiled for browsers down to `ie9`.
+The `.bablerc` configuration example below transpiles for browsers `>= IE9`.

 ```js
 {